 QCF assessor NVQ assessor

-Qualifications and Credit Framework (QCF) assessors support and assess people working towards vocational qualifications and help them to meet the right standards.
+Qualifications and Credit Framework (QCF) assessors support and assess vocational qualifications, helping trainees meet standards.

 1. Entry requirements